Prevention

 Check your area

-Enter a ZIP code or pick a state for an educational risk preview.
+Enter a ZIP code, city, or state for an educational Lone Star tick & alpha-gal awareness summary.

 DEET